 Hyperkin later acquired the Game Genie name and has since released a save editor compatible with the PlayStation 3 and a cheat device for the Nintendo DS.
 However, these products should not be confused in any way with the original line of Game Genie devices.

 The Game Genie for the NES had a unique quirk -- since the games had to be pushed in and down into the console, the Game Genie had to be built with a system to override that feature, which made it so the Nintendo game would be jutting out the front of the console.
-This design put stress on the contact pins inside the NES, bending and twisting them, eventually damaging them to the point where games could not be played without the Game Genie.
-If you're gonna use it, use it in a Top-Loader.
+This design put stress on the contact pins inside the NES and could lead to the pins becoming bent and twisted.
+The damage could potentially lead to the NES being unable to play games without the use of a Game Genie inserted.

 The Genesis/Mega Drive version of the Game Genie can also serve as a country converter.
 Most Genesis cartridges were only region-locked by the shape of the cartridge and a few bytes in the header of the ROM, and by using the Game Genie, the lock could be circumvented.

 The Game Gear version of the Game Genie had quite an interesting design.
 Upon being pushed into the cartridge slot, another slot would open on the top of the Game Genie where players could place the regular Game Gear cartridge.
 This version of the Game Genie also came with a small code booklet.